rust-lang/book/nostarch/chapter16.md

 ### Using `move` Closures with Threads

-The `move` keyword is often used with closures passed to `thread::spawn` because the closure will then take ownership of the values it uses from the environment, thus transferring ownership of those values from one thread to another.
+We'll often use the `move` keyword with closures passed to `thread::spawn` because the closure will then take ownership of the values it uses from the environment, thus transferring ownership of those values from one thread to another.
 In the “Capturing the Environment with Closures” section of Chapter 13, we discussed `move` in the context of closures.
 Now,